HaoHuang0527/Haohuang0527.github.io/_pages/about.md

 2. Adapted layout-aware text-to-image generation with accurate object positions, semantic coherence, and image fidelity.
 3. Applied Noise Collage techniques to blend visual elements, creating dynamic and diverse image compositions, thereby expanding the creative potential of the Stable Diffusion model.

-**UROP 1100 on Investigating machine learning methods of ReactionOOD**, Jun.
+**UROP 1100 on Investigating Machine Learning Methods of ReactionOOD**, Jun.
 2024 – Aug.
 2024
 1. Trained and evaluated the Chemprop model using the GOOD dataset for accurate atom-to-atom mapping and evaluated model generalization to unseen chemical reaction.

 **UROP 1000 on Analyzing Dynamic Volatility Spillover between Chinese Carbon and International Energy Markets from Climate Shocks**, Jun.
 2023 – Aug.
 2023
 1. Investigated relationships between Chinese carbon and international energy markets under climate shock impacts using time-series econometric models, conducted rigorous model testing to derive results.

-**Robot Master for robot competition**, Feb.
+**Robot Master for Robot Competition**, Feb.
 2023 – Apr.
 2023
 1. Designed the mechanical structure of two robots and independently learned SolidWorks.

 ------